 Main Subheading: Understanding the Nitrogen Cycle

 The nitrogen cycle is a complex biogeochemical process that transforms nitrogen into various chemical forms as it circulates through the atmosphere, terrestrial, and marine ecosystems.
 Nitrogen is an essential element for all living organisms, a key component of amino acids (the building blocks of proteins), nucleic acids (DNA and RNA), and other vital biomolecules.
-However, atmospheric nitrogen (N2), which makes up about 78% of the air we breathe, is largely unusable by most organisms in its gaseous form.
+Still, atmospheric nitrogen (N2), which makes up about 78% of the air we breathe, is largely unusable by most organisms in its gaseous form.
 This is where the nitrogen cycle comes into play, converting N2 into forms that plants and other organisms can assimilate.

 Comprehensive Overview: How Human Activities Disrupt the Nitrogen Cycle